Cape Verdeans: Religion

 More than 80% of the population of Cape Verde is nominally Roman Catholic, according to an informal poll taken by local churches.
 About 5% of the population is Protestant.
 The largest Protestant denomination is the Church of the Nazarene.

-Other religious groups include the Seventh-day Adventist Church, the Church of Jesus Christ of Latter-day Saints (Mormons), the Assemblies of God, the Universal Church of the Kingdom of God, the New Apostolic Church, and various other Pentecostal and evangelical groups.
+Other religious groups include the Seventh-day Adventist Church, the Church of Jesus Christ of Latter-day Saints, the Assemblies of God, the Universal Church of the Kingdom of God, the New Apostolic Church, and various other Pentecostal and evangelical groups.
 There are also small Baháʼí communities and a small Muslim community.
 The number of atheists is estimated at less than 1 percent of the population.

 Culture

-The culture of Cape Verde reflects its mixed West African and Portuguese roots.
+The culture of Cape Verde reflects its mixed West African (Badiu) and Portuguese roots.
 It is well known for its diverse forms of music such as Morna, and a wide variety of dances: the soft dance Morna, the Funaná, the extreme sensuality of coladeira, and the Batuque dance.
 These are reflective of the diverse origins of Cape Verde's residents.
 The term "Criolo", or also "Kriolu" is used to refer to residents as well as the culture of Cape Verde.